parts of speech final

 Example sentences:

-My dog eats quickly.
-When he is very hungry, he eats really quickly.
+he is very hungry, he eats really quickly.

 Preposition